 During the May 2014 meeting, MWAA reported that there might be a delay to the Package S project schedule due to lack of access to Laydown Area 11; however, as of the March 2014 schedule update, the project schedule showed an overall delay of two calendar days.
-ACMC's July 2014 update of the Package S Project Schedule was received on August 4, 2014 showing a delay of 39 calendar days due to DTP's failure to turnover Laydown Area 11; a gain of 19 calendar days from the June 2014 update.
-The Project Schedule update reflects the Complete Soil Hauling and Disposal date of November 12, 2014 and the Contract Substantial Completion Date of November 19, 2014.
-The Project Schedule update is under review by MWAA.
+ACMC's August 2014 update of the Package S Project Schedule was received on September 9, 2014 showing a delay of 11 calendar days due to DTP's failure to turnover Laydown Area 11; a gain of 28 calendar days from the July 2014 update.
+MWAA acknowledged that a time extension is owed to ACMC for the lack of access to Laydown Area 11; MWAA is reviewing the TIA submitted by ACMC.
+The Project Schedule update reflects the Complete Soil Hauling and Disposal date of October 15, 2014 and the Contract Substantial Completion Date of October 22, 2014.
+The Contract Substantial Completion Date of December 8, 2014.
+MWAA agrees with the August Project Schedule update.
 The PMOC questioned whether ACMC could submit a claim for acceleration.
 MWAA responded that ACMC cannot claim acceleration for their own delays in receiving approval of the final design submittal.

-During the September 9, 2014 meeting, MWAA provided the following schedule milestones for Package S:
+During the October 9, 2014 meeting, MWAA provided the following schedule milestones for Package S:

-MILESTONE DATE Options Evaluation for Removal of Soil from Maintenance Facility Site Complete September 2012 (Actual) Management Decision on Location for Soil Disposal December 2012 (Actual) Issue Final Invitation for Bid (IFB) June 2013 (Actual) Final Contractor Selection October 2013 (Actual) Contract Award November 2013 (Actual) Issue NTP November 2013 (Actual) Start Soil Hauling and Disposal July 2014 (Actual) Complete Soil Hauling and Disposal November 12, 2014 Contract Substantial Completion Date November 19, 2014
+MILESTONE DATE Options Evaluation for Removal of Soil from Maintenance Facility Site Complete September 2012 (Actual) Management Decision on Location for Soil Disposal December 2012 (Actual) Issue Final Invitation for Bid (IFB) June 2013 (Actual) Final Contractor Selection October 2013 (Actual) Contract Award November 2013 (Actual) Issue NTP November 2013 (Actual) Start Soil Hauling and Disposal July 2014 (Actual) Complete Soil Hauling and Disposal October 15, 2014 Contract Substantial Completion Date October 22, 2014

 MWAA stated that it has advised the Package B offerors that they will not have guaranteed access to the Package S site until January 1, 2015.
-The PMOC questioned whether MWAA should revise the date due to the delay to the Package S Project schedule.
-MWAA stated that a time extension has not been issued for the Package S Project and believes that the completion date can be mitigated.

-• Parking Facilities(formerly Package C)
+Parking Facilities (formerly Package C)